Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Related Work

-Beyond understanding usage patterns and modeling typing processes, another strand of research has focused on how suggestion systems themselves should be designed.
+Another strand of research focuses on the design of suggestion systems.
 Interface variations include displaying predictions inline with the input field (e.g., Gmail Smart Compose~\cite{chen2019gmail}) or across device types~\cite{roy2021typing}.
 The choice of ranking strategy also matters: early systems relied on statistical models, while recent work leverages neural and federated approaches for more personalized and context-aware predictions~\cite{kristensson2018statistical, ghosh2017neuralnetworkstextcorrection, garay2006text, hard2018federated, yu2018device}.
 These advances highlight key design trade-offs between efficiency, error risk, and cognitive effort, with users often preferring designs they perceive as less demanding even if objective efficiency gains are small~\cite{palin2019people, quinn2016cost}.

-However, most prior evaluations focus on isolated metrics such as typing speed or prediction accuracy, overlooking the combined impact of visual attention, cognitive effort, and motor actions.
-By integrating gaze and finger movement modeling, our approach provides a unified way to quantify these costs and benefits, enabling a more comprehensive assessment of suggestion system designs.
-This perspective not only helps identify more effective interfaces but also informs design decisions that balance efficiency, usability, and user experience in real-world text entry.
+However, most prior evaluations focus on isolated metrics such as typing speed or prediction accuracy, overlooking the combined effects of visual attention, cognitive effort, and motor execution.
+By jointly modeling gaze behavior and finger movements, our approach provides a more integrated account of how users interact with suggestion systems.
+This enables a more comprehensive evaluation of design trade-offs and supports the development of interfaces that better balance efficiency, usability, and user experience in real-world text entry.